julia-dizhak/rails-depot/README.md

 * Unit testing
 * Test Fixtures: fixture is an environment in which you can run a test.
 A test fixture is a specification of the initial contents of a model (or models) under test.
 * Services (job queues, cache servers, search engines, etc.)
-* Deployment on Digital ocean
+* Deployment by Digital ocean

 ## Technical details for the App